-4.10 Non-attendances for Health Appointments
+4.10 Non- attendances for Health Appointments

-The practitioner must document any non-attendance of statutory health assessment appointments in the health record in accordance with the OP101 Children & Young People Did Not Attend/Failed To Be Brought/No Access At Home Policy.
-The allocated social worker is to be contacted and informed of all non-attended statutory health appointments on the same working day.
+The practitioner must document any non-attendance of statutory health assessment appointments in the health record in accordance with the OP101 Children & Young People Did Not Attend//Failed To Be Brought To Acute Or Community Appointments Or For Acute Admissions/No Access Gained At Pre-Arranged Home Appointments Policy.
+The named social worker is to be contacted and informed of all non-attended statutory health appointments on the same working day.

 See Appendix 6 for the Was Not Brought/ not attended appointments pathway for RHA's.

 See Appendix 6a for the Was Not Brought/ not attended appointments pathway for IHA's.

-Policy No CP08 /version 1 /TMC approval October 2021 Page 12 Lateral checks are to be completed to confirm correct details, engagement with other services and ensuring the CYPiC is not outstanding other health appointments they may have - this should raise concern and be escalated further in line with the Trust escalation policy.
+Lateral checks are to be completed to confirm correct details, engagement with other services and ensuring the CYP is not outstanding other health appointments they may have - this should raise concern and be escalated further in line with the Trust Escalation Policy.